MostefaBen/Trash-classification/README.md

 # Dataset

 ##1 The dataset has six classes: glass, paper, cardboard, plastic, metal, and trash.
-The original dataset consists of 2527 images, in this project, I used only 501 glass images, and 482 plastic images.
+Where the original dataset consists of 2527 images, in this project, I used only 501 glass images, and 482 plastic images.

 ##2 The modified dataset can be downloaded from https://drive.google.com/drive/folders/0B3P9oO5A3RvSUW9qTG11Ul83TEE